Rhythm changes: Examples

 The component A and B sections of rhythm changes were also sometimes used for other tunes.
 For instance, Charlie Parker's "Scrapple from the Apple" and Juan Tizol's "Perdido" both use a different progression for the A section while using the rhythm changes bridge.
 "Scrapple from the Apple" uses the chord changes of "Honeysuckle Rose" for the A section but replaces the B section with III7–VI7–II7–V7.

 Other tunes use the A section of "Rhythm" but have a different bridge.
-Tadd Dameron's "Good Bait" uses the A section of the Rhythm changes but a different progression for the bridge.
+Tadd Dameron's "Good Bait" uses the A section of the Rhythm changes and then in the B section it again re-uses the A section of Rhythm Changes but transposed up by a perfect fourth.